Habib Beye

 Habib Frédéric Beye (born 19 October 1977) is a former professional footballer who played as a right-back.
-He is the manager of Championnat National club Red Star.
-Born in France, he represented the Senegal national team.
+He is the manager of French Ligue 1 club Rennes.

-He is also a pundit on Canal+ in France.
+Formed at Paris Saint-Germain, where he was only a reserve, he played in Ligue 1 for Strasbourg and Marseille.
+From 2007, he spent five years in England, with Newcastle United and Aston Villa in the Premier League, and Doncaster Rovers in the Championship.

+Born and raised in France, Beye represented the Senegal national team, earning 45 caps between 2001 and 2008.
+He was part of their squads at the Africa Cup of Nations in 2002 (runners-up), 2004, 2006 (semi-finalists) and 2008, as well as a quarter-finalist at the 2002 FIFA World Cup.

-Early life
+Early and personal life

-Beye was born in Suresnes, Hauts-de-Seine.
+Beye was born in Suresnes, Hauts-de-Seine, and grew up in Le Port-Marly.
+He is a Muslim.

 Club career

 Paris Saint-Germain

 Beye joined Paris Saint-Germain in 1997, though he progressed no further than the reserve side, playing in the national fifth division.
-He transferred at the end of the season to RC Strasbourg in 1998 for an undisclosed amount.
+He transferred at the end of the season to Strasbourg in 1998 for an undisclosed amount.

 Strasbourg

-Following his summer move to RC Strasbourg in 1998, Beye made his league debut on 8 August 1998 in a home 0–0 draw against Lyon, and played a total of 23 times in his first season at the club.
+Following his summer move to Strasbourg in 1998, Beye made his league debut on 8 August 1998 in a home 0–0 draw against Lyon, and played a total of 23 times in his first season at the club.
 He missed just five league matches in the following season, and netted for the first time on 2 October 1999 in a 2–2 home draw with Bordeaux.
-He was a member of the RC Strasbourg side that won the 2001 French Cup, eventually defeating third division Amiens SC in a penalty shoot-out, which helped his team achieve UEFA Cup qualification in the following season.
-He appeared a total of 134 times in the league for Strasbourg, scoring 8 goals, before moving to Marseille in 2003, a move which surprised many as he was a firm favourite at Strasbourg and had established himself as a key player there.
+He was a member of the Strasbourg side that won the 2001 French Cup, eventually defeating third division Amiens in a penalty shoot-out, which helped his team achieve UEFA Cup qualification in the following season.
+He appeared a total of 134 times in the league for Strasbourg, scoring 8 goals.

 Marseille

+On 6 August 2003, Beye signed a three-year contract at Marseille under manager Alain Perrin, for a reported fee of €1.2 million.
+He said that despite his Parisian upbringing, he had always supported the club.

-Beye signed for Marseille in the summer of 2003 for a reported €2.5million, by then manager Alain Perrin.
-In his opening season with the club, he took part in both UEFA Champions League and UEFA Cup football.
-He was a key player for the Marseille side that reached the 2004 UEFA Cup Final, a run which involved him putting in a star performance as a central defender against (his now former team) Newcastle United, where he was particularly effective against Newcastle's talisman striker Alan Shearer.
+He was in the side that reached the 2004 UEFA Cup Final, a run which involved a performance as a central defender against Newcastle United.
 He ended up on the losing side as Marseille lost the final to Valencia 2–0.
+He missed only one game in the 2004–05 Ligue 1 season as his team came fifth, and then extended his contract to 2008.

-He was also a beaten finalist in the 2006 French Cup against former club Paris Saint-Germain, a match which his team lost 2–1, and again in 2007 when his Marseille team lost on penalties to FC Sochaux.
-His time with Marseille was a successful one where he established himself as one of the most accomplished defenders in France's top tier and was voted the fans’ Player of the Year in 2006.
+He was also a beaten finalist in the 2006 Coupe de France final against former club Paris Saint-Germain, a match which his team lost 2–1, and again in 2007, when his Marseille team lost on penalties to Sochaux.
+He was voted the fans’ Player of the Year in 2006.
 He was captain of the club for two years prior to his move to Newcastle United.